-Which leads to the reality in most organisations, which is to use whatever approach seems most appropriate for the project in hand – be it Agile, Waterfall or a mixture of the two.
+Which leads to the reality in most organizations, which is to use whatever approach seems most appropriate for the project in hand – be it Agile, Waterfall or a mixture of the two.

-Whatever development approach you use, early customer feedback from prototyping or an agile iteration really helps but you’ve still got to understand, prioritise and get the requirements right.
+Whatever development approach you use, early customer feedback from prototyping or an agile iteration really helps but you’ve still got to understand, prioritize and get the requirements right.